SNNandhini/Project-3-World_Happiness/README.md

 -   Healthy Life Expectancy
 -   Freedom to make Life Choices

 We created the database World_Happiness on PostgreSQL and loaded the tables for coordinates, year2019, year2020, year2021 and year2022.
-See Main_Python.ipynb for details.
+See Main_Python.ipynb, world_happiness.sql for details.

 ![image](https://user-images.githubusercontent.com/111614210/210465053-9ff64113-aaee-4986-9e50-a33613e15efe.png)